Jean-Paul Benzécri: Early life

 Jean-Paul Benzécri was born in Oran, Algeria, in 1932, where his father was a doctor.
 He attended high school in Lycée Lamoricière, Oran and Lycée Bugeaud, Alger.
 In 1950, he was first in the entrance examination to the ENS (École Normale Supérieure) in Paris and again in 1953 to the "Agrégation de Mathématiques", a national teacher's diploma examination.
 He then did some science research in mathematics.
-Leaving for the United States in 1955 for Princeton University, after a 4 months study he submitted a Ph.D. thesis in differential geometry entitled Variétés localement plates under the supervision of Henri Cartan.
+Leaving for the United States in 1955 for Princeton University, after a 4 months study he submitted a Ph.D. thesis in differential geometry entitled Variété localement plates under the supervision of Henri Cartan.

 From 1959 until 1960 he did conscripted military service in the Operational Research Group of the French Navy where he practiced multidimensional data modeling by traditional analytical methods without the use of a computer.
 In 1960 he delivered a "Doctorat" at Sorbonne, Paris entitled Sur les variétés localement affines et localement projectives again under the supervision of Henri Cartan.